dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 <br>

-Our model actually computes 200 dimensions for each department, but we've reduced it down to a 2D chart using a dimensionality-reduction tool called [t-SNE](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
+Our model actually computes 200 dimensions for each department, but we reduce it down to a 2D chart using a dimensionality-reduction tool called [t-SNE](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
 While the reduced plot preserves the clusters that form in the original, high dimensional space, the visual distances between points do not convey much information.
 The non-visual analyses in the subsequent sections, however, do not suffer from this issue.

 <br>